ARTICLES

 Torisei was born in Tokachi in the 1971s.

 Tokachi is known as a dairy farming town, and "Torisei's" wakadori (young chicken) is loved as everything from a side dish for dinner to an accompaniment for sake.
 1971 saw the opening of its predecessor, the yakitori restaurant "Torisei" in Shimizu Town, Tokachi, and the first store opened in 1978 as "Wakadori no Torisei" (wakadori chicken).
-Since then, Torisei has expanded to 20 restaurants, mainly in the Tokachi region, including those in Kushiro and Sapporo.
-It has become an indispensable local staple, not only for everyday meals, but also for Christmas, when sales are three to four times the usual level.
+Since then, Torisei has expanded to 20 stores mainly in the Tokachi region, including those in Kushiro and Sapporo.
+The restaurant's popularity among the locals is overwhelming, and it has become an indispensable local staple, not only for everyday meals, but also for Christmas, when sales are three to four times the usual level.

 Chicken, oil, and craftsmanship: if any one of these elements is lacking, it will not be the taste of "Torisei.
 Each of these details is the decisive factor in creating a unique taste.
 For this interview, we spoke with the head office in Shimizu-cho, Tokachi, and the Ebetsu Nopporo branch near JR Nopporo Station in Ebetsu City.